eeyyadd/CyberMacro/README.md

 # CyberMacro
-"Cyber" is the fastest Dahood macro that I coded myself   Cyber (not unless we own) has the same function of using side mouse buttons and any keyboard inputs  while having a save settings feature, so every time you run it you don't have to retype the settings you want   click "Cyber" to download it via the link    Sorry for the inconvenience|
+"Cyber" is the fastest Dahood macro that I coded myself,   Cyber  has the same function of using side mouse buttons and any keyboard inputs  while having a save settings feature, so every time you run it you don't have to retype the settings you want   click "Cyber" to download it via the link    Sorry for the inconvenience|

 Keep in mind Windows might flag it as a virus.
 The reason Windows is flagging the file as a potential virus is because it was made using a tool called PyInstaller.
 This tool is often used by developers to package programs into a single executable file, making them easier to run.
 Sometimes, antivirus software can mistakenly identify these packaged files as potential threats because they behave similarly to how viruses might act.